Russo-Turkish War (1877–1878): Kurdish uprising

+As the Russo-Turkish War came to a close, a Kurdish uprising broke out in the Bohtan region, led by the brothers Osman Pasha Bedirkhan and Hüseyin Kenan Pasha.
+Taking advantage of Ottoman weakness, the rebels gained control over parts of the region for several months.
+After initial military efforts failed to fully suppress the revolt, the Ottoman authorities combined military pressure with negotiation, eventually securing the surrender of the leaders and ending the rebellion.
+In Kars, Kurdish notables like Abdürrezzak Bedir Khan and a son of Sheikh Ubeydullah were supporters of the Russians.

 Civilian government in Bulgaria during the war

 After Bulgarian territories were liberated by the Russian Army during the war, they were governed initially by a provisional Russian administration, which was established in April 1877.
 The Treaty of Berlin (1878) provided for the termination of this provisional Russian administration in May 1879, when the Principality of Bulgaria and Eastern Rumelia were established.
 The main objectives of the temporary Russian administration were to secure peace and order and to prepare for a revival of the Bulgarian state.